primatephor/mash/docs/implementations/email/EmailVerifyHarness.md

    </Verify>
 ```

-Here the default 'INBOX' is cleaned out of emails that are sent to 'developer@somewhere.com'.
+Here the default `INBOX` is cleaned out of emails that are sent to `developer@somewhere.com`.
 If no address is specified, all emails are deleted on the server INBOX.